 Very little is known with certainty about Chinese investment, let alone its political impact.
 This paper focuses on the agricultural sector.
 It draws on Ole Therkildsen's work to provide a framework for such an analysis, while suggesting some ways in which it might be applied by researchers when more data becomes available.
 The framework focuses attention on the extent to which Chinese strategies may have political motives (gain good will from the host government; providing support for friendly ruling elites in their efforts to win elections or maintain coalitions), or economic motives (profits, revenue generation, debt repayments).
-It also suggests that researchers explore the relationship between the ruling elites might depend on Chinese enterprises for political funds, state revenues, employment and foreign exchange earnings, all of which might be used to build coalitions and maintain elites in power.
+It also suggests that researchers explore the relationship between the ruling elite and Chinese agribusiness firms, seeking to learn the extent to which ruling elites might depend on Chinese enterprises for political funds, state revenues, employment and foreign exchange earnings, all of which might be used to build coalitions and maintain elites in power.
 Finally, it looks at the degree to which ruling elites provide unusual economic support to enterprises by supplying physical infrastructure, assisting with supplies of finance, land, labor or other scarce inputs, or helping companies overcome collective action problems.
 If the presence of Chinese firms and their expectations changes how the state engages with capital, this is also a political impact.
 Through the framework, we can begin to look more systematically at direct and indirect political impacts.